Installation - Aqua-Filter™ Stormwater Filtration System

 The swirl chamber includes an octagonal base plate to counter any buoyant forces (see Step 3 of the Aqua-Swirl™ Installation summary).

 4. Traffic Loading.
-Reinforced concrete may need to be placed over the entire Aqua-Filter™ when subject to H-20 (or greater) traffic loading.
+Standard Aqua-Filter made from Polymer Coated Steel (PCS) will not require reinforced concrete.
+However, depending on shallow burial especially for HDPE units, a concrete pad may need to be placed over the entire Aqua-Filter™ when subject to H-20 (or greater) traffic loading.
 AquaShield™ can assist to determine if a concrete pad is needed.
 Traffic rated foundry rims and covers are installed such that no contact is made between the access riser(s) and rebar.
 If traffic loading is not required, it is recommended that bollards be placed around access risers in non-traffic areas to prevent inadvertent loading by maintenance vehicles.

 2733 Kanasita Drive.
 Suite 111, Chattanooga, TN 37343